mattermost/docs/source/messaging/setting-your-status-availability.rst

 Clearing a Custom Status
 ------------------------

-To clear a custom status, select your avatar then select **Clear Status**, or select the **Clear** option next to your current status.
+To clear a custom status, select your Avatar, then select **Clear Status**, or select the **Clear** option next to your current status.

 .. image:: ../images/clear-custom-status.png
   :alt: Clear your custom status.